Parent Daily Report Generator

 |---|---|---|

-A polished daily report can still mislead if it softens a serious issue.
-Medication, injury, illness, safety behavior, mandated reporting, and developmental concern details should follow the program's official process.
+Do not use a polished daily report to soften serious information.
+Medication, injury, illness, safety behavior, mandated reporting, and developmental concerns should follow the program's required documentation and family communication process.

 Technical Details: